SeisSol/Device/README.md

 ### Device options for OneAPI
 * use `-DDEVICE_BACKEND:STRING=oneapi` to build the OneAPI implementation
-* currently, OneAPI is mainly used to target Intel devices; for CUDA or HIP as device backend, use hipSYCL and set the right environment variables, respectively
+* currently, OneAPI is mainly used to target Intel devices; for CUDA or HIP as device backend, use openSYCL and set the right environment variables, respectively
 * Set the environment variable `PREFERRED_DEVICE_TYPE` to compile for the defined `DEVICE_ARCH`
 * If `PREFERRED_DEVICE_TYPE` is not specified on build, JIT compilation is assumed and the value of `DEVICE_ARCH` is ignored
 * Options for `PREFERRED_DEVICE_TYPE` are `GPU`, `CPU`, or `FPGA`